Generic Name: mecasermin (ME ka SER min)

 the child has finished growing and his or her bone growth plates are closed.

-To make sure mecasermin is safe for your, tell the doctor if your child has:
+To make sure mecasermin is safe for your child, tell the doctor if the child has:

 liver disease; or